 How Does Password Spraying Affect Business?

-When hackers are able to get information about employees from public sources they can relay on organizations using the same user names as in public domains.
+When hackers are able to get information about employees from public sources they can rely on organizations using the same usernames as in public domains.

 Preventing Password Spraying

-The simplest way to prevent password spraying, credential stuffing and other credential based attacks is simply using an authentication solution that does not require passwords as a first factor of authentication.
+The simplest way to prevent password spraying, credential stuffing, and other credential-based attacks is simply using an authentication solution that does not require passwords as the first factor of authentication.

 MD5 is a cryptographic algorithm that takes an input of arbitrary length and produces a message digest that is 128 bits long.
 MD5 is used in many situations where a potentially long message needs to be processed and/or compared quickly.
 The most common application is the creation and verification of digital signatures.